fwilliams/point-cloud-utils/README.md

 ```
 The following dependencies are required to install with `pip`:
 * A C++ compiler supporting C++14 or later
-* CMake 3.2 or later.
 * git
-* NumPy and SciPy

 # Examples